etcd-io/website/content/en/blog/2026/etcd-370-beta.md

 Much of the work on RangeStream was done by a relatively new contributor to etcd, [Jeffrey Ying](https://github.com/jefftree), a software engineer at Google.
 New contributors can have a substantial impact on etcd development.

 "I've always been fascinated by database internals, and building RangeStream was a great opportunity to solve a bottleneck we were hitting in production with Kubernetes.
 It was the perfect opportunity to collaborate across projects and improve the ecosystem as a whole.
 Jumping into etcd as a new contributor had a bit of a learning curve, but the community is incredibly welcoming.
-The leads were very receptive to my ideas and helped me iterate quickly while maintaining the project's high bar for reliability and code quality." said Jeffrey.
+The leads were very receptive to my ideas and helped me iterate quickly, while maintaining the project's high bar for reliability and code quality," said Jeffrey.

 Instructions on how to use RangeStream [in gRPC calls](https://etcd.io/docs/v3.7/learning/api/#rangestream) and [in etcdctl](https://etcd.io/docs/v3.7/dev-guide/interacting_v3/#read-keys) can be found in the etcd documentation.
 Users should try it out for their own applications.